KiranDatta16/Business-Insights-360/README.md

 Tech used:
 -------------
-1. Mysql Workbench
+1. Mysql Workbench for data
-2. Power BI for visualisation.
+2. Power BI for visualisation and dashboards.
-3. Data Analysis Expressions (DAX)
+3. Power Query for data cleaning and transformation
-4. Power Query for data cleaning and transformation
+4. Data Analysis Expresions (DAX) for measures and calculated columns.
-5. M Language to extract year from date.
+5. M Language to create date related columns.
 6.Power BI Service and Gate-Way.

 ----------------------------------------------------------------
 Dasbhoards:
 ------------------------------------